-The nights are going to be long, and you are going to be so hungry.
+The nights are going to be very long, and you are going to be so hungry.
 Prepare ahead of time by putting granola bars, pretzels, chocolate, fruit snacks, and other convenient foods by your bedside.
 It takes a lot of food to sustain you and produce breast milk.

 Quality Water Bottle

 Staying hydrated after giving birth will help you heal more quickly.
 It also will help boost your milk supply, while also fight off dreaded kidney stones.
 You need to drink more water than you think, which is why it is nice to have a big water bottle by your bedside.
 I have this hydroflask and I absolutely love it.
 Nursing women need an extra 32 ounces of water per day, above the recommended 64 ounces.

 Witch Hazel Pads

 Giving birth vaginally leaves its mark, and can burn or sting for days (especially if there was tearing or an episiotomy).
 These wipes are soaked in witch hazel, which instantly provides relief from burning.
 I’d buy a lot of these if I were you!
 I went through them like candy.
 Ha 🙂

 If it weren’t for cozy underwear, I don’t think I would have worn anything the first week after giving birth.
-These underwear have excellent reviews and will be soft and comfortable, even for c-section mommas.
+This underwear has excellent reviews and will be soft and comfortable, even for c-section mommas.

 After giving birth, your nipples are going to start producing lots of milk.
 Especially in the first few months when your body doesn’t know how much milk to produce and may overproduce significantly.
 Your boobs will be leaking like crazy, and if you don’t want your shirt soaked through, then invest in nursing pads!